Foster Care Sexual Abuse Lawyers

 A Chicago Legal Team for Children in the Foster Care System

-At Rosenfeld Injury Lawyers LLC, our personal injury attorneys are proud to fight for the rights of abused children and remain committed to seeking justice for those who have been abused due to the incompetence of a foster care agency.
+At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys are proud to fight for the rights of sexually abused children and remain committed to seeking justice for those who have been harmed due to the incompetence of a foster care agency.

-Our team uses proven litigation techniques and has successfully demonstrated the neglect of agencies responsible for monitoring the child's care.
+Our team uses proven litigation techniques to investigate complaints and has demonstrated the neglect of agencies responsible for monitoring the child's care.

 These agencies were charged with looking after children placed in the homes of temporary or long-term foster families but failed in their duties.
 As a result, we have recovered significant financial compensation to cover our clients' damages.

-Call our foster care abuse lawyers at (888) 424-5757 (toll-free phone number) to use the contact form to today schedule a free consultation.
-All information you share with our law office concerning abuse and neglect remains private through an attorney-client relationship.
+Call our foster child sex abuse lawyers at (888) 424-5757 (toll-free phone number) or use the contact form to schedule a free consultation today.
+We provide legal advice.
+All information you share with our law office concerning foster care abuse and neglect remains private through an attorney-client relationship.

-Our office is headquartered in Chicago, but we regularly handle matters across Illinois and the entire Midwest.
+Our office is headquartered in Chicago, but we regularly handle matters across Illinois and the entire Midwest and provide legal assistance in a timely manner.